divio/django-cms-technical-bulletins/README.md

-# django-cms-technical-bulletins
+# django CMS technical bulletins

-Bulletins on django CMS development issued by the technical board
+Documents describing new features, policies or design decisions for the django CMS project